AFernandez-Geoscientist/GMBM/README.md

-# Glacier-wide Mass Balance Model from Fernández et al (2024), NPJ Climate and Atmospheric Sciences
+# Glacier-wide Mass Balance Model from Fernández et al (2024), npj Climate and Atmospheric Science

 ## Overview

-This Julia code implements a model to simulate the mass balance of glaciers over time based on various climate scenarios.
+This Julia code implements a model to simulate the mass balance of glaciers over time based on various climate scenarios, developed for the paper `Fernández, Manquehual-Cheuque & Somos_Valenzuela (2024): Impact of Solar Radiation Management on Andean glacier-wide surface mass balance, npj Climate and Atmospheric Science, doi: 10.1038/s41612-024-00807-x`.
 The model utilizes temperature, precipitation, and solar radiation data to estimate glacier accumulation and ablation processes.

 ## Features